 - The Leeds Community Equipment Service (LCES) operates under a Section 75 Health Act 2006, Partnership Agreement between Leeds City Council and NHS.
 Adult Social Care are the lead organisation in the partnership and deliver the service with Leeds Community Healthcare. - The service provides a range of equipment to meet daily living and nursing needs for disabled adults, older people and children.
-Equipment purchased by the Council, including that purchased through the pooled fund, is subject to procurement through Leeds City Council's procurement arrangements. - A framework agreement for the supply of assistive technology equipment for the LCES was awarded in April 2013 (see appendix A suppliers list).
+Equipment purchased by the Council, including that purchased through the pooled fund, is subject to procurement through Leeds City Council's procurement arrangements. - A framework agreement for the supply of assistive technology equipment for the LCES was awarded in April 2013.
 A framework agreement is an agreement with providers which sets out the terms and condition under which specific purchases (call-off) can be made throughout the term of the agreement. - Lot 1- 121 lines of high volume, generally lower value stock was awarded for two years with the option to extend for two further twelve month periods.
-The first extension period runs from 1st April 2015 until 31st March 2016. - 5 Lot 2 Specialist beds and mattresses was awarded for one year with the option to reevaluate the equipment from the companies placed on the framework agreement annually for three further twelve month periods.
-A separate report for lot 2 will be submitted to seek authorisation to undertake a secondary call for competition under the terms of the agreement.
+The first extension period runs from 1st April 2015 until 31st March 2016 with the final extension period running from 1st April 2016 until 31st March 2017

-Lot 3- the provision of any required items outside Lot 1 and 2 awarded for two years with the option to extend for two further twelve month periods.
-The first extension period runs from 1st April 2015 until 31st March 2016.
+- Lot 2 Specialist beds and mattresses was awarded for one year with the option to reevaluate the equipment from the companies placed on the framework agreement annually for three further twelve month periods.
+A separate report for lot 2 will be submitted to seek authorisation to undertake the final call off, for competition under the terms of the agreement. - Lot 3- the provision of any required items outside Lot 1 and 2 awarded for two years with the option to extend for two further twelve month periods.
+The first extension period runs from 1st April 2015 until 31st March 2016 with the final extension period running from 1st April 2016 until 31st March 2017